c2lang/c2compiler/README.md

 ## Generic
 C2 is based on LLVM 3.2 and some parts of Clang 3.2.
-The design of C2C's C2Parser and C2Sema class are heavily based on clang's Parser and Sema class, so hereby my thanks the the Clang folks!
+The design of C2C's C2Parser and C2Sema class are heavily based on clang's Parser and Sema class, so hereby my thanks to the Clang folks!

 ## What needs to be done